 Tildy grumbled something about Elanor the longcat being welcome to it, but it came out as “Duncare, Elanor cannavit”, to which the witch only shook her head.

-As Tildy climbed the stairs, the witch called after her, “And wash the drool from your chin!”
-A few minutes later, fresh-faced and freshly clothed, Tildy skipped down the stairs, feeling much revived.
+As Tildy climbed the stairs, she heard, “And wash the drool from your chin!”
+A few minutes later, fresh-faced and freshly clothed, she skipped down the stairs, feeling much revived.
 She’d done more washing up than she’d intended, including a thorough scrubbing of her hair.
 She found her breakfast sitting on the table, warm and unmolested, though Elanor looked up expectantly as she approached.
-Tildy smiled and shook her head, so the longcat lifted her chin and tail and stalked from the room on slender legs
+Tildy smiled and shook her head, so the longcat lifted her chin and tail and stalked from the room on slender legs.

-Pleased with her haste, she flew from the house and landed quietly behind the witch.
+Pleased with her haste, Tildy flew from the house and landed quietly behind her.
 As ever, the witch had heard her coming.
-Sparing Tildy a sideways look, she said, “Now you have breakfast on your chin.
+Sparing her adopted daughter a sideways look, she said, “Now you have breakfast on your chin.
 Perhaps you should grow a beard to hide such nonsense!”
-The witch walked away, shaking her head again.
+She strode away, eager to complete their morning tasks.

-Over the next hour, Tildy and the witch harvested the remaining growables that needed to be collected, finally adding them to a collection of tonics, dried and ground herbs, flowers, and ripe fruit they’d placed in baskets and sacks the night before.
-With some satisfaction, Tildy noted that the tildenethia had dried nicely in the few weeks since she’d gathered it, though the witch didn’t mention it.
-Tildy put everything into a barrow that she would push to Wayfahren.
-As ever, the barrow made surprising light work of such a large load.
+Over the next hour, they harvested the remaining growables that needed to be collected, finally adding them to a collection of tonics, dried and ground herbs, flowers, and ripe fruit they’d placed in baskets and sacks the night before.
+Tildy put everything into a barrow that made surprising light work of such a large load.

 Tildy felt her lips swell painfully again.
-“Will you beeyabble tuget deswelling dow?” she mumbled as her tongue flopped between her teeth like a slug.
+“Will you beeyabble tuget deswelling dow?” she mumbled as her tongue flopped between her teeth like a slug on a firestone.